Skip To Main Content

 Applicants are encouraged to have their admission file completed as early as possible.
 All applications, required documents and letters of recommendation, if applicable, must be submitted by 5:00 PM U.S. Central Time on the day of the deadline.
 Deadlines are subject to change.

-Environmental Science & Engineering (PhD)
+Environmental Science and Engineering (PhD)

-Timing on Admission Decision: Completed applications will be reviewed for admission on a rolling basis.
-Decisions generally will be made and sent to applicants within 4 to 6 weeks of receiving the application.
+Timing on Admission Decision: Completed applications will be reviewed for admission on a fixed basis.
+Applicants can expect to receive an admission decision after August 1st.

 Application Deadlines for: Priority International Domestic

-Fall 2024 February 1 June 1 August 1
+Fall 2026 February 1 June 1 August 1

-Spring 2025 Not Available October 1 October 1
+Spring 2027 Not Available October 1 October 1

-Summer 2025 Not Available Not Available Not Available
+Summer 2027 Not Available Not Available Not Available

 Funding Opportunities